openeventdata/mordecai/README.md

 Requirements
 ------------

-The software currently assumes that an Elasticsearch instance is running withe Geonames gazetteer as the index.
+The software currently assumes that an Elasticsearch instance is running with the Geonames gazetteer as the index.

 Endpoints
 ---------